Skip to article frontmatterSkip to article content

 ,,,,,,,\boxed{ \uparrow \uparrow \uparrow, \quad \uparrow \uparrow \downarrow, \quad \uparrow \downarrow \uparrow, \quad \downarrow \uparrow \uparrow, \quad \uparrow \downarrow \downarrow, \quad \downarrow \uparrow \downarrow, \quad \downarrow \downarrow \uparrow, \quad \downarrow \downarrow \downarrow}

-• There are Ω=23\Omega = 2^3 microstates with entropy being:
+• There are Ω=23=8\Omega = 2^3 = 8 microstates, and the Boltzmann entropy is:

-S=kBlog23=3kBlog2S = k_B \log 2^3 = 3k_B log2
+S=kBlog23=3kBlog2S = k_B \log 2^3 = 3k_B \log 2

-S=NkBlog2S = Nk_B log2
+S=NkBlog2S = Nk_B \log 2

 Microcanonical partition function grows exponentially with system size